 - Cognitive Function: Appropriate levels of tryptophan are necessary to produce serotonin and optimize cognitive performance.

-- Improved Sleep: Amino acid supplementation has been shown to improve sleep and mood and reduce symptoms of depression.
+- Improved Sleep: Amino acid supplementation has been shown to improve sleep and mood.

 - Metabolic Health: Proper ratios of amino acids could increase red blood cell count, hemoglobin, hematocrit, and serum albumin.
 They can also lower fasting blood glucose, support better red blood cell formation, and improve glycogen replenishment